Mark 4.21,

 You don’t put it under a basket.

-It’s been argued, and Christians have taught, that if one of those ancient hill cities wanted to hide from their foes, they could just douse all their torches and oil lamps.
+It’s been argued, and Christians have taught, that whenever one an ancient hill cities wanted to hide from their foes, they could just douse all their torches and oil lamps.
 Or put something over them, like a basket.

-And would set your basket on fire.
-If you were gonna hide an open flame, you used a jar,
+Now, if you intended to hide an open flame, you used a jar,

 - Not so it can be put on the lampstand?”